 Will stripping the formatting from an email increase the Opens, Clicks, and conversions (donations) when tested against our standard branded email?

 C = 4m + 3v + 2( i - f) - 2a ©

 |C:||Standard Branded Email||14.6%||$45.00|

 This experiment has a required sample size of 102 in order to be valid.
-Since the experiment had a total sample size of 200,000, and the level of confidence is above 95%, the experiment results are valid.
+Since the experiment had a total sample size of 200,000, and the level of confidence is above 95% and the statistical power is above 80%, the experiment results are valid.

 Flux Metrics Affected

 The Flux Metrics analyze the three primary metrics that affect revenue (traffic, conversion rate, and average gift).
 This experiment produced the following results: